-Candidiasis is a common disease, and in men it can cause itching, pain and redness to the penis, but in some cases it may cause no obvious symptoms.
-This disease has a cure and the treatment is done with ointments or antifungal medication prescribed by a urologist.
+Candidiasis, also known as yeast infection or thrush, is a common disease, and in men it can cause itching, pain and redness to the penis, but in some cases, it may cause no obvious symptoms.
+This condition can be cured, and treatment is done with ointments or antifungal medication prescribed by a urologist.

-Candidiasis is a fungal infection caused by Candida albicans, which mainly affects the mouth and genitals, and manifests mainly in people with weak immune systems, who have diabetes or have had intercourse without using a condom.
+Candidiasis is a fungal infection caused by Candida albicans, which mainly affects the mouth and genitals, and manifests mainly in people who have weak immune systems, diabetes or have had sexual intercourse without using a condom.

 Causes for male yeast infections

-Candidiasis can be caused by a number of factors, but it only manifests itself, when men have their immune system weakened.
-The main causes of candidiasis are:
+Candidiasis can be caused by a number of factors, but it only manifests itself when men have their immune system weakened.
+The main causes of male yeast infections are:

-- Intercourse without using a condom with a partner infected with the fungus Candida albicans;
+- Sexual intercourse without using a condom with a partner infected with the fungus Candida albicans;

 - Frequent use of antibiotics, corticosteroids or antidepressants;